 In 2008 I attended the first Foundry Photojournalism Workshop, which was held in Mexico City and where I had my first glimpse of what the documentary photography world looks like.

 In summer 2009, moved to Amman, Jordan to teach Palestinian & Iraqi kids photography at Wehdat Palestinian Refugee Camp.
 In 2010, moved to Bosnia & Herzegovina (adding a 5th culture to life resume) to teach at the International University of Sarajevo.

 Currently I’m working on a long-term project about artists, dancer and taboos in Saudi.
 Available for assignments.

-A free-thinking, globe-trotting, flip-flop-wearing, farmer-wannabe, Iman also enjoys dystopian novels and only dreams to fully live by Gibran Khalil Gibran’s Spirits Rebellious.
+A free-thinking, globe-trotting, flip-flop-wearing, farmer-wannabe, I also enjoy dystopian novels and only dream to fully live by Gibran Khalil Gibran’s Spirits Rebellious.

 Self-portrait at “Beat It” 80’s Dance Night, West Hollywood, CA (2005)